Ring-tailed Lemur

 Straw-colored Fruit Bat

-Their wingspan is 30-36 inches.
-Their wings are long and narrow, allowing them to fly long distances and not expend too much energy by flapping them a lot.
+The wingspan of a straw-colored fruit bat is 30-36 inches.
+Their wings are long and narrow, allowing them to fly long distances and not expend too much energy from flapping.

 Dwarf Mongoose